hprodenburg/DECiM/README.md

 python DECiM.py
 ```

-For detailed operating instructions, please consult the PDF manual.
+For detailed operating instructions, please consult the PDF manual, which is located in the `manual` directory under the name `manual.pdf`.

 ## Citing